Weyl images of Kantor pairs

 To describe some background, we note that Isai Kantor studied a class of triple systems, which we call \emph{Kantor triple systems}, in his foundational paper \cite{K1}.
 He developed the relationship of Kantor triple systems with $5$-graded Lie algebras that possess grade-reversing period 2 automorphisms.
 He used this relationship to obtain a classification of finite dimensional nonpolarized (see \Subsec \ref{subsec:trilinear}) simple Kantor triple systems over an algebraically closed field of characteristic $0$.

 Kantor triple systems constitute one of the largest classes of nonassociative objects for which such a classification result has been obtained.
 The class includes Jordan triple systems as well as triple systems constructed from associative algebras, alternative algebras, Jordan algebras and many other interesting exceptional objects.
-Furthermore, it includes Freudenthal triple systems (with suitably modified products \cite[\S 1]{KS}), which have appeared recently in several important physical models (see \cite{G}, \cite{BDDRE}, \cite{MQSTZ}, and the references therein).

 Given a Kantor triple system one can, as in the Jordan case, construct a Kantor pair by doubling (see \Subsec \ref{subsec:trilinear}), but not every Kantor pair arises in this way.
 So in this sense Kantor pairs are generalizations of Kantor triple systems.
-Moreover, pairs are more natural objects to consider from the view-point of graded Lie algebras, since $5$-graded Lie algebras need not possess grade-reversing period 2 automorphisms (see Remark \ref{rem:KP}(iv)).
+Moreover, pairs are more natural objects to consider from the viewpoint of graded Lie algebras, since $5$-graded Lie algebras need not possess grade-reversing period 2 automorphisms (see Remark \ref{rem:KP}(iii)).

+Kantor pairs also arise using signed doubling of some analogs of Kantor triple systems called $(1,1)$-Freudenthal-Kantor triple systems, including Freudenthal triple systems (with a suitably modified product).
+(See Example \ref{ex:symplectic}.)
+Freudenthal triple systems have been studied mathematically by many authors and have appeared recently in several important physical models (see \cite{G}, \cite{BDDRE}, \cite{MQSTZ}, and the references therein).

-In this paper, we begin the study of simple Kantor pairs of arbitrary dimension over $\bbF$.
-Since a simple Kantor pair is central simple over its centroid, we focus mainly on central simple pairs.
-We develop some basic properties of central simple Kantor pairs, use $\BCtwo$-graded Lie algebras to define and study Weyl images of Kantor pairs with short Peirce gradings, and conclude by using Weyl images to construct some important examples of central simple Kantor pairs.
+In this paper, we introduce short Peirce gradings (SP-gradings) of Kantor pairs.
+We describe a relationship between Lie algebras graded by the root system $\Delta$ of type $\BCtwo$ and SP-graded Kantor pairs.
+Using this relationship we define a Weyl image $\p{u}P$ of $P$ for each SP-graded Kantor pair $P$ and each element $u$ of the Weyl group of $\Delta$.
+We develop the properties of Weyl images and use them to construct new examples of Kantor pairs.

+Although we obtain our results and examples for the most part without assuming that $\bR$ is a field, this article is the beginning of an investigation of central simple Kantor pairs over a field, so we have particular interest in that case.
 Our results here will be used in a paper \cite{AS} by the first and third authors that contains a structure theorem for central simple Kantor pairs over a field of characteristic $\ne 2$, $3$ or $5$.
-The theorem asserts that these pairs occur in four classes: a class of Jordan pairs, the class of (finite dimensional) central simple Kantor pairs of exceptional type, a new class of Kantor pairs constructed from hermitian forms, and a new class that we introduce in \Sec \ref{sec:skew} using Weyl images.
+The theorem asserts that these pairs occur in four classes: a class of Jordan pairs, the class of (finite dimensional) forms of split Kantor pairs of exceptional type (see Subsection \ref{subsec:splitKP}), a new class of Kantor pairs constructed from hermitian forms, and a new class that we introduce in \Sec \ref{sec:skew} using Weyl images.